haproxy/haproxy/doc/lua-api/index.rst

   end
 ..

-.. js:function:: core.add_acl(filename, key)
+.. js:function:: core.add_acl(name, key)

   **context**: init, task, action, sample-fetch, converter

-  Add the ACL *key* in the ACLs list referenced by the file *filename*.
+  Add the ACL *key* in the ACLs list referenced by *name*.

-  :param string filename: the filename that reference the ACL entries.
+  :param string name: the name that reference the ACL entries.
   :param string key: the key which will be added.

-.. js:function:: core.del_acl(filename, key)
+.. js:function:: core.del_acl(name, key)

   **context**: init, task, action, sample-fetch, converter

-  Delete the ACL entry referenced by the key *key* in the list of ACLs referenced by *filename*.
+  Delete the ACL entry referenced by the key *key* in the list of ACLs referenced by *name*.

-  :param string filename: the filename that reference the ACL entries.
+  :param string name: the name that reference the ACL entries.
   :param string key: the key which will be deleted.

-.. js:function:: core.del_map(filename, key)
+.. js:function:: core.del_map(name, key)

   **context**: init, task, action, sample-fetch, converter

-  Delete the map entry indexed with the specified key in the list of maps referenced by his filename.
+  Delete the map entry indexed with the specified key in the list of maps referenced by his name.

-  :param string filename: the filename that reference the map entries.
+  :param string name: the name that reference the map entries.
   :param string key: the key which will be deleted.

 .. js:function:: core.get_info()